 In just a matter of a few months, the first COVID-19 vaccines have been researched, developed and are being deployed under emergency use authorization.
 Because these vaccines are new and the target of misinformation online, there may be apprehension about vaccine safety and efficacy.

 We’ve asked our Yale New Haven Health experts to help clarify what we know about the vaccines and their current safety profiles.

 What Do We Know About the Safety of the Available Vaccines?

-All of the data that are available indicate that the Pfizer and Moderna vaccines are safe.
+All of the data that are available indicate that the Pfizer, Moderna and Johnson & Johnson vaccines are safe.
 The Pfizer vaccine consists of genetic material called mRNA, which stimulates the immune system to protect against the virus.
 The vaccine material breaks down quickly after it’s absorbed into cells and it does not impact our genes.
 The Moderna vaccine works in the same way.

 “Any time a new vaccine is presented to the FDA, it’s tested and reviewed thoroughly before approval, even if it’s for emergency use,” said Thomas Balcezak, MD, chief medical officer for Yale New Haven Health.

 In addition to the FDA’s review, Connecticut’s governor has a vaccine advisory committee to review the data.
 The group, which includes Richard Martinello, MD, Medical Director of Infection Prevention for Yale New Haven Health, recommended the immediate distribution of the vaccine.

 Yale New Haven Health participated in the Pfizer vaccine trial, which included around 40,000 participants.
 During the course of that trial, no serious side effects were reported.
 Some mild side effects associated with the Pfizer vaccine can include a local reaction to the vaccination site, such as mild pain, redness or swelling.
 Similar side effects can occur with the Moderna and Johnson & Johnson vaccines as well.